User interview analysis – turning raw data into insights effectively

 Step 3: Convert findings into output

-With the extensive analysis phase finished there comes the point when you ask yourself what to do with all of these insights.
-The final step is to turn what you learned into a tangible output.
+With the extensive analysis phase complete, there comes a point where you ask yourself what to do with all these insights.
+The final step is to turn what you have learned into a tangible output.

 There are two purposes for this:

-- It makes it easier to convey the insights to stakeholders who were not directly involved in the project and also helps them to retain what you found.
-So think of the output as a tool to share findings.
+- It makes it easier to communicate the insights to stakeholders who were not directly involved in the project, and it also helps them to retain what you found.
+Think of the output as a tool for sharing your findings.

-- It initiates the transition towards putting the insights into action and thereby helps to move from learning mode to doing mode.
+- It initiates the transition to putting the insights into action, helping to move from learning mode to doing mode.

 The best form of output depends on your initial research questions.
 Examples for commonly used outputs are: